 (d) The information technology center shall have insurance coverage for all fixed assets.

-(e) A data retention policy shall be written, implemented and communicated to all user entities.
-This policy shall specify how data are stored, how they can be restored and the method for disposal of these data.
+(e) A data-retention policy shall be written, implemented, and communicated to all user entities, and shall specify how data are stored and restored and the method for disposal of data.

-(f) The computer system shall be reviewed at regular intervals in order to ensure sufficient system performance and data security.
+(f) The computer system shall be reviewed at regular intervals to ensure sufficient system performance and data security.

 (h) The environment for the computer systems shall be in compliance with the manufacturer’s standards for installation, power, and maintenance.